prediction2020/explainable-predictive-models/manual.md

 ### 4. Evaluate Features Importance

-Run the script evaluate_feature_importance.py under code/.
+Run the script evaluate_feature_importance.py under code/ to calculate the model-specific feature importance values.

 Calculated importance values will be saved in the following format: